IBMStreams/streamsx.kafka/_docs/206-user_using_eventstreams_onprem.md

 connect with Eventstreams installed on-premises.

 **For a connection with Event Streams as IBM Cloud service, this article does not apply.**
-Please use the [streamsx.messagehub toolkit](https://github.com/IBMStreams/streamsx.messagehub) for this purpose.
+Please use the [streamsx.messagehub](https://github.com/IBMStreams/streamsx.messagehub) toolkit for this purpose.

+# What is IBM Event Streams

+IBM Event Streams is a Kafka distribution for [IBM cloud private](https://www.ibm.com/docs/en/cloud-private/3.2.0?topic=paks-event-streams).
+Please note, that it has been deprecated in IBM Cloud Pak for Integration.
+IBM recommends to use the Confluent Platform instead.

 # How to connect